pemontto/VulnWhisperer-wiki/Home.md

 The official VulnWhisperer Dockerfile is maintained at [HASecuritySolutions/docker_vulnwhisperer](https://github.com/HASecuritySolutions/docker_vulnwhisperer).
 This one though at the moment is outdated and the currently supported is still at [qmontal/docker_vulnwhisperer](https://github.com/qmontal/docker_vulnwhisperer)'s fork, to be merged.
 * **Why are you using a fork of qualysapi library?**

-We do us our own fork of the qualysapi library as it is with the one we have tested the project and we are sure it is working, we prefer doing that than running into issues because of code changes on the future dependency releases.
+We do us our own fork of the qualysapi library as it is with the one working, the latest release from qualysapi has some changes that break authentication with Qualys and requires manual interaction.
+The dependency working is the version 3.5.0, forked by Austin Taylor and copied into the VulnWhisperer project in order to avoid more external dependencies.
+Ignore the qualysapi=4.1.0 in requirements.txt, as this is because 4.1.0 is the only existent official release from qualysapi, already breaking VulnWhisperer if depending only on that one.
 * **[Qualys VM] I have locked my account due to too many bad attempts?**

 The account connection done in the Qualys Vulnerability Management module is managed by the qualysapi library dependency.
 We have had issues in the past in which the qualysapi was not correctly escaping symbols (e.g. $) or didn't work with the manager account but it did with a test read-only account.
 You might need to escape the symbols characters with a backslash.